Dishant27/kaggle-MCP/kaggle_article.md

 To dive deeper into this technology and its implications:

-- **[Anthropic's MCP Announcement](https://www.anthropic.com/news/model-context-protocol)**: Get the foundational vision and roadmap directly from Anthropic
-- **[Model Context Protocol Documentation](https://modelcontextprotocol.io/introduction)**: Explore the technical details and implementation guidelines
 - **[Kaggle API Documentation](https://www.kaggle.com/docs/api)**: Understand the underlying capabilities being leveraged
+- **[Dishant27/kaggle-MCP Repository](https://github.com/Dishant27/kaggle-MCP)**: Explore the implementation and contribute to its development

 ---